microsoft/vscode-docs/docs/python/tutorial-django.md

 ## Serve static files

+Static files are pieces of content that your web app returns as-is for certain requests, such as CSS files.
+Serving static files requires that the `INSTALLED_APPS` list in `settings.py` contains `django.contrib.staticfiles`, which is included by default.

 Static files are of two types.
-First are those files like stylesheets to which a page template can just refer to directly.
-Such files can live in any folder in the app, but are commonly placed within a `static` folder.
+First are those files like stylesheets to which a page template can just refer directly, which is demonstrated in the next section.
+Such files are placed by default in a `static` folder within the app, the name of which is defined by the `STATIC_URL` variable found in the project's `settings.py` file.
+You can also define a `STATICFILES_DIRS` list in `settings.py` to define additional static folders.
+For example, the equivalent entry in `STATICFILES_DIRS` for the default `static` folder is `os.path.join(BASE_DIR, "static")`.

-The second type are those that you want to address in code, such as when you want to implement an API endpoint that returns a static file.
-For this purpose, the Flask object contains a built-in method, `send_static_file`, which generates a response with a static file contained within the app's `static` folder.
+The second type are those files that you want to address in code, such as when you want to implement an API endpoint that returns a static file.
+The considerations for serving such files in Django production environments is beyond the scope of this tutorial.
+For more information, see [Managing static files](https://docs.djangoproject.com/en/2.1/howto/static-files/) in the Django documentation.

-The following sections demonstrate both types of static files.

 ### Refer to static files in a template